-Interested in joining us?
-Complete a brief music survey. »
+Interested in Music at Hastings College?
+Just complete a brief music survey. »

 Accredited by the National Association of Schools of Music, Hastings College is associated with the Music-in-Education National Consortium at the Metropolitan Opera Guild.
 Our designation as Nebraska’s only All-Steinway School and our new string, woodwind, brass and percussion instrument inventory demonstrate a long-term investment in the arts — a tradition dating back to Hastings College’s earliest days.